Ryo-code/herodotus-UI/README.md

-Herodotus is a web app that will allow users to search for films based on any time/place throughout world history.
+Herodotus is a web app that allows users to search for films based on any time/place throughout world history.

 #Introduction to Herodotus
 Those interested in learning/teaching about history can create instant timelines by searching for films set in any particular place or time throughout world history.
-For example, you may want to find movies set in Ancient Rome, or maybe 19th century China... a chronologically order list of movies can be easily displayed.
+For example, you may want to find movies set in Ancient Rome, or maybe 19th century China.
+With the power of Herodotus, a chronologically ordered list of films can easily displayed with these filters.

 Herodotus can be leveraged as a tool to help students/learners visualize history before they get into the more dry aspects of traditional education (e.g. textbooks, lectures, etc.).
 Furthermore, it serves as a means of exploring the historical context of events and figures, beyond the rote memorization of names and dates.